Freedom of information: Who we are and what we do

 The Trust's services are commissioned by the local clinical commissioning groups, mainly Southampton City Clinical Commissioning Group.

 The Trust is regulated by Monitor, an independent organisation appointed by Parliament to authorise and oversee NHS Foundation Trusts.
-In accordance with general condition 6 of the NHS provider licence the Trust submits a certificate of compliance with licence conditions annually to Monitor.
-Copies of the certificates submitted can be downloaded on the right of this page.

 Our work as a Trust is based upon the strategic direction established by the Department of Health.
 The Department of Health website has links to the key national documents that guide our Trust and the wider NHS.